Thalhammer/apache-websocket/test/README.md

 ## Setup

+_Warning: the test suite currently relies on an out-of-date version of Twisted, since versions 16.6+ dropped support for a feature that the suite relies on heavily.
+This version of Twisted has known CVEs.
+Until the test suite is fixed, virtualenv is the preferred installation method, to avoid polluting your system Python stack._

 The required Python packages are listed in requirements.txt.
 On Linux, you can install them by executing the following from this directory: